bitcoinfake/BitcoinSenderFlash/README.md

 -Transferable from one wallet to another

--Support all btc format address (segwit, legacy, bch, bsc)
+-Support all btc format address (segwit,legacy, bch, bsc)

 Youtube link DEMO : https://youtu.be/K-_xTDZ73Bw